ASP2G4/GrpcInvoiceService/README.md

 * Ensure the database is seeded with at least one `Company` and `Status`
 * Company ID is currently hardcoded for demo purposes in `InvoiceServiceBusListener`
-* AI-assisted development: text content, sample data, and diagrams generated or assisted via AI
+* AI-assisted development: Readme, sample data generated or assisted via AI